moaz-ze69/Portfolio/README.md

-# AhsanDev404 Portfolio Website
+# Muhammad Moaz Ahmed Portfolio Website

 ## Introduction
-AhsanDev404 Portfolio Website is a Next.js web application designed for developers to create and customize their own portfolio websites easily.
+Muhammad Moaz Ahmed Portfolio Website is a Next.js web application designed for developers to create and customize their own portfolio websites easily.
 By simply editing the data in "/app/utils.constant.ts", developers can personalize the content to reflect their own skills, projects, and experiences.

 ## Usage
-To use AhsanDev404 Portfolio Website:
+To use Muhammad Moaz Ahmed Portfolio Website:

 1. Download the code and unzip the file.
 2. Open your terminal and navigate to the project directory.